JohnCGriffin/merkatilo_py3/docs/index.rst

 The functions operating transforming series to new series come in two styles, those oriented to a sequence of dates, and those that require no dateset.
-For example, the sma procedure creates a new series representing a running average of the input series over some dateset.
+For example, the :code:`ma` procedure creates a new series representing a running average of the input series over some dateset.
 However, :code:`add` sums two input series on a date without respect to any date sequence.